NidhiRai1/oops/README.md

 run time (overwritting)- if the function in parant and child class compile time(overloading) - if both the function inside same class -abstract = hide the underlying complexity of the system from teh users abstract keyword - no need to difine in that parant classes they define in derived class

+4.abstraction - implementation hiding

+interfacing can be implemented through sbstesct keyword ehere , abstracted can't be implemented through interface and abstract key had static ,non static , final and non final variable but interface have only static or ginal variable